Deploy to SwarmEstimated reading time: 4 minutes

 In this Swarm YAML file, we have just one object: a

 service, describing a scalable group of identical containers.
-In this case, you’ll get just one container (the default), and that container will be based off of your
+In this case, you’ll get just one container (the default), and that container will be based on your

 bulletinboard:1.0 image created in Part 2 of the Quickstart tutorial.
 In addition, We’ve asked Swarm to forward all traffic arriving at port 8000 on our development machine to port 8080 inside our bulletin board container.